It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 His eyebrows are clearly better groomed and more controlled than his younger self, as on point as his fitness, style and skin tone (more on that later).

-But for the love of god, DO NOT overdo it.
+But while you should pluck your brows on a regular basis, for the love of god, DO NOT overdo it.
 You’re going for Chris Pratt, not this guy.

 4. Whiten Your Teeth